MindscapeHQ/raygun4node/README.md

 You can specify the exact time your error occurred in the Send() function with the `timestamp` parameter.
 Otherwise, the current time will be used.

+This can be useful when combining Raygun together with other logger tools that provide a timestamp.

 In milliseconds since epoch:

 ```javascript